Bruce Anstey: 2002 - 2003

-His maiden victory came in 2002 when he won the Production race, and was on the podium at the 2003 North West.
+Anstey's maiden victory came in 2002 when he won the Production race, and was on the podium at the 2003 North West.

 2004

 Making his International Road Race debut for Suzuki in 2004, Anstey won the Supersport 600cc race in addition to the Production race.
 Anstey was leading the Superbike race until the final lap, when he crashed.

 2005

-At the 2005 North West 200 he won the rain affected Superbike event and finished runner-up to Ian Lougher in the Superstock race.
+At the 2005 North West 200, Anstey won the rain affected Superbike event and finished runner-up to Ian Lougher in the Superstock race.

 2006

-At the 2006 meeting he won the first Supersport race and the Superstock race.
+At the 2006 meeting, Anstey won the first Supersport race and the Superstock race.

 2007

-The 2007 meeting proved to be his best year up to that date, winning a hat-trick of races.
+The 2007 meeting proved to be Anstey's best year up to that date, winning a hat-trick of races.
 He won the two Supersport events, and the Superstock event.

 2008

-At the 2008 North West 200 Races; Anstey came 5th place in the first Superbike outing, followed by the runner-up spot in the Superstock race and 4th in the second of the Superbike races.
+At the 2008 North West 200 Races; Anstey came fifth place in the first Superbike outing, followed by the runner-up spot in the Superstock race and fourth in the second of the Superbike races.